vodori/missing/readme.md

 ### Missing

-A utility library for Clojure of functions and macros that are frequently missed and recreated.
+A utility library for Clojure of functions and macros that complement clojure.core

 ### Install